LukaszMalucha/Data-Dashboard-with-JS/Readme.md

 ## Project Scope:

 First row of graphs will be fully connected to region selector<br>
-Second row graphs will have tooltips
+Second row graphs will have tooltips<br>
+Dashboard should present variety of different tools and features of DC.js & D3.js

 ## Out of Project Scope:

-Dashboard doesn't have to be fully responsive, as per Milestone Project instruction.
+Dashboard doesn't have to be fully responsive, as per Milestone Project instruction.<br>

 ## Tools, Modules and Techniques: